 Remember Puss in Boots, the adorable kitty cat with the boo boo eyes?
 He was so sweet and innocent one minute, and the next pointed spears slipped out of his precious pink pads, through the soft fur, and right onto his unsuspecting target.
 Puss and Boots isn’t the only one with who has the potential to scratch, your average house cat can put a hurting on you without even realizing he is a walking Edward Scissorhands.
 Even kittens, as adorable as they are, grow prickly bean toes that feel like tiny jabs when they walk all over you.

-Although unkempt claws can be very challenging to manage, declawing should not be an option for your feline.
-The process of having your cat’s claws completely removed can be very dangerous, painful and might create more behavior problems down the road.
-Declawing is even banned in many countries and more and more veterinarians are refusing to do the procedure.
-Declawing should be taken off the table completely; it is not an option for keeping your cat from scratching you.
+Although unkempt claws can be very challenging to manage, declawing a domestic cat is very painful and in many states even banned.
+The process of having your cat’s claws completely removed can be very dangerous and might even create more behavior problems down the road.

 Thankfully, there are several ways to dull the daggers without hurting your cat or you.
 One of the easiest ways to keep kitty cat claws from scratching you is to have them professionally manicured by your veterinarian.
 Most vets offer the service or a minimum charge in their office.
 Taking your cat to the vet every couple months can be a great way to also have check ups regularly.

 Some cats love to go the vet and having someone else do the trimming can be a lot less stressful then doing it at home on your own.
 The vet also knows how to do it without trimming to short, yet cutting them as short as possible.
 I have taken my cat to the vet to have his done a few times and I am always amazed how perfect they turn out.
 The sharp razor like shape stays at bay for at least 6 weeks and sometimes even 8 weeks.